aduvoisin13/City-Defense/GameDesignDoc.md

 # Game Design Document

 ## Overview
-The premise for this (currently untitled) game is simple: you, controlling your ship, are responsible for defending your city from an alien invasion.
+The premise for City Defense is simple: you, controlling your ship, are responsible for defending your city from an alien invasion.
 Your city is positioned at the bottom of the screen, with your ship located immediately above it.
 Your ship may only move horizontally and shoot upwards at the enemy aliens.
-If any of the three types of aliens (detailed below) get past your ship and begin ravaging your city, you lose one of your three lives.
-However, the ship itself is invulnerable to alien attacks, allowing for clutch last second defenses.
-Points are awarded for successfully shooting aliens and a bonus blimp; even more points are awarded for consecutive hits (combos).
+If any of the three types of aliens (detailed below) get past your ship and begin ravaging your city, you lose one of your three lives. **However, the ship itself is invulnerable to alien attacks, allowing for clutch last second defenses.** Points are awarded for successfully shooting aliens and a bonus blimp; even more points are awarded for consecutive hits (combos).
 The game continues indefinitely, slowly increasing its speed over time.
 When you lose all of your lives... game over!

 ## 'Things'
   1. City
     * Nonmoving.
     * Function: The city, located (and spanning) the bottom of the screen, is what the player is defending.
 If any enemy gets past the player's ship and the city takes damage, then the player will lose a life.
     * Visual: The city will look like a metropolitan city (high rise buildings and such), and will be very easily identifiable.
 It will span the bottom of the playing field.
+  1. Bullet
+  	* Moving.
+  	* Function: The bullet is created whenever the player presses the space bar.
+One bullet is created per space bar press.
+This is the means by which the player destroys aliens and defends the city.
+  	* Visual: The bullet will very obviously look like a bullet, and will travel upwards at a high velocity.
   1. Fast Enemy
     * Moving.
     * Function: The fast enemy will start at the top of the screen and quickly make its way down to the city, in a straight line.
 In order to defeat this enemy, the player must react quickly before he reaches the city.
 The fast enemy is fragile; he dies in one shot.
-    * Visual: The fast enemy will look like a small and dextrious alien.
+    * Visual: The fast enemy will look like a small and dextrious alien/bug.
 The enemy will look the part (in that it will be very obvious that he can move fast and die easily).
   1. Slow Enemy
     * Moving.
     * Function: The slow enemy will start at the top of the screen and slowly make its way down to the city, in a mostly straight line, but sometimes straying from its path.
-The slow enemy dies in 3-5 shots.
+The slow enemy dies in 3 shots.
 In order to defeat this enemy, the player must spend valuable time to shoot him multiple times in order to kill him before he reaches the city.
-    * Visual: The slow enemy will look like a fat and hunkering alien.
+    * Visual: The slow enemy will look like a fat and hunkering alien/bug.
 The enemy will look the part (in that it will be very obvious that he moves slow and requires multiple shots to kill).
   1. Bouncing Enemy
     * Moving.
     * Function: The bouncing enemy will start at the top of the screen and make its way down to the city at a moderate speed while bouncing from side to side off of the edges of the screen.
 In order to defeat this enemy, the player must correctly time his shots to collide with the enemy at the right moment.
 The bouncing enemy dies in 1 shot.
-    * Visual: The bouncing enemy will look like a moderately sized alien, likely with longer legs to indicate his bouncing ability.
-In addition, he will look the way he is moving, since he will be moving in a zigzag-like pattern to the bottom of the screen.
+    * Visual: The bouncing enemy will look like a moderately sized alien/bug with tentacles that indicate its ability to bounce.
 The enemy will look the part (in that it will be very obvious that he moves in a bouncing pattern and requires one shot to kill).
   1. Blimp
     * Moving.
     * Function: The blimp offers the player a chance to score bonus points.
 The blimp simply flies across the top of the screen at random times, and if the player shoots the blimp, he will score a large amount of bonus points.
 If the player does not shoot the blimp, however, no penalty will be inflicted.
+It is destroyed when it hits the other side of the screen.
     * Visual: The blimp will look like a cartoony blimp.
 It will look its part (in that it's obvious that the blimp offers extra points, but does not damage the player if it's missed).

 ## Controls